johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 The actor address is a protocol which an `ActorTransport` framework implements and must return when a distributed actor is initialized (see [Initializing local distributed actors](#initializing-local-distributed-actors)).

-The `ActorAddress` is automatically used in the synthesized Equatable and Codable conformances of a distributed actor (see below).
+The `ActorAddress` is automatically used in the synthesized `Equatable` and `Codable` conformances of a distributed actor (see below).

-The address can be seen as a form of URI, however we leave it up to transports to specify exact formats they want to use.
+The address can be seen as a form of URI, however we leave it up to transports to specify the exact formats they want to use.
 We require an address to start with a `transport://` identifier, such that the `address.protocol` can be used to determine which transport should be used for resolving an address if otherwise unknown.

 ```swift
 public struct ActorAddress: Equatable, Codable {